Metric response of relative entropy: A universal indicator of quantum criticality: Response of quantum relative entropy

 Density matrices of any subsystem of a quantum system is composed of all the non-zero correlations across that subsystem.
-So first we calculate all the necessary correlation functions to construct density matrices of connected subsystems in an integrable theory (TFIM) and then compute the density matrices by an efficient ED routine for a non-integrable theory, the three spin Ising chain - both admitting a continuous QPT.
-Furthermore, Eq. \eqref{eq:def_of_metric_response_QRE} naturally defines a Riemannian metric on the parameter space such that the absence of any geodesic of finite length between parameters corresponding to two distinct quantum phases, characterizes the quantum phase transition.
-Appendix \ref{sec:intrinsic_geom_TFIM} elaborates the simplest of such cases for a thermodynamic chain of TFIM in one dimension.
+First, we calculate all the necessary correlation functions to construct density matrices of connected subsystems in an integrable theory (TFIM) and then compute the density matrices by an efficient ED routine for a non-integrable theory, the three spin Ising chain - both admitting a continuous QCP.
+Furthermore, Eq.~\eqref{eq:def_of_metric_response_QRE} naturally defines a Riemannian metric on the parameter space such that the absence of any geodesic of finite length between parameters corresponding to two distinct quantum phases characterizes the QCP.
+Appendix \ref{subsec:intrinsic_geom_TFIM} elaborates the simplest of such cases for a thermodynamic chain of TFIM in one dimension.